|Lowest Altitude||Approximately 1310 meters Kathmandu|

 The Cost Includes:

-- One professional guide and porter for the trek with their meal,
+- One professional guide and porter for the trek and all their food and accomemodation cost during the trek.

-- Airfare both ways to KTM - Lukla -KTM, in a fixed wing aircraft
+- Airfare both ways to Lukla -KTM, in a fixed wing aircraft.

 The Cost Excludes: